Understanding Automobile Jack System

 Trolley Jack

-The trolley jack, another popular jack for automotive work, has a braking system, can roll over dirt and gravel, and can lift to 4 tons.
+The trolley jack, another popular jack for automotive work, has a braking system, can roll over dirt and gravel, and can lift to 4 tonnes.
 It is one of the safer and simpler jacks to use in many situations.
 Uses include maintenance on some high-clearance machinery, auto repairs, and medium- to heavy-duty building jobs.

 Motorcycle Jack

 Working on bikes can be challenging due to their compact, low-profile engines.
-To provide simple access to vital components, the entire machine is raised off the ground using a motorbike jack.
+To provide simple access to vital components, the entire machine is raised off the ground using a motorcycle jack.
 ATVs and snowmobiles may both use it with some modifications.
 Utilized for maintaining ATVs, motorcycles, and snowmobiles.

 Car jacks are not intended for solitary use.
 You’ll need jack stands to support your vehicle as they lift it so you can work underneath the automobile to make repairs.
 Never approach an automobile that is only supported by jacks of any kind.